With all the methods of digital marketing available in the modern age, it is easy to dismiss the humble old email.

 You can use it to send a whole range of material such as newsletters, promotional offers, event invitations, and other types of content to your audience, including images and the ever more popular video.
 This allows you to tailor your marketing efforts to the specific needs and interests of your target audience, leading to higher conversion rates.

 Emails help keep your brand front of mind for consumers who do not frequent social media or other channels so often.

 Seeing your brand name and offers in their inbox periodically will help them remember you when they decide to purchase.

 In my opinion, these benefits make email an unrivalled marketing tool.
 It is supremely powerful but, of course, does have some limitations.

 Inboxes are often flooded with emails and it can be difficult to stand out amongst a sea of similarity.
-Ensuring your emails contain high-quality content which is targeted, relevant and engaging should overcome this.
+Ensuring your emails contain high-quality content which is targeted, relevant and engaging will overcome this.

-Overall, email marketing is a highly effective tool, but it does require careful planning and execution to ensure success.
+Overall, email marketing is a highly effective tool.
+But, it does require careful planning and execution to ensure success.
 By being aware of these potential cons and taking steps to mitigate them, businesses can maximise the benefits of email marketing and achieve their marketing goals.

 If you need help with any stage of your email marketing journey, TDS would love to help.
 Get in touch.